syncfusion-content/xamarin-docs/Xamarin/Charts/zoompan.md

 **ZoomStart**

-The [`ZoomStart`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) event is triggered when the user starts zooming the chart through pinch gesture, and this is a cancelable event.
+The [`ZoomStart`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) event is triggered when the user starts zooming the chart through pinch gesture, and this is a cancellable event.
 The argument contains the following information.

 * [`Axis`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomEventArgs_Axis) – the zoom start event will be triggered for all the axis in the Chart.
 * [`CurrentZoomFactor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomEventArgs_CurrentZoomFactor) – used to get the new zoom factor of the corresponding axis.
 * [`CurrentZoomPosition`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomEventArgs_CurrentZoomPosition) – used to get the new zoom position of the corresponding axis.
-* [`Cancel`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomStartEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomStartEventArgs_Cancel) – used to set the value indicating whether the zooming should be canceled.
+* [`Cancel`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomStartEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomStartEventArgs_Cancel) – used to set the value indicating whether the zooming should be cancelled.

 **ZoomDelta**

-The [`ZoomDelta`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) event is triggered while zooming, and this is a cancelable event.
+The [`ZoomDelta`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html) event is triggered while zooming, and this is a cancellable event.
 The argument contains the following information.

 * [`Axis`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomEventArgs_Axis) – Instance of the axis whose range is changed because of zooming.
 This event is triggered for each axis in the chart.
 * [`PreviousZoomFactor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomDeltaEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomDeltaEventArgs_PreviousZoomFactor) – used to get the previous zoom factor of the axis.
 * [`PreviousZoomPosition`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomDeltaEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomDeltaEventArgs_PreviousZoomPosition) – used to get the previous zoom position of the axis.
 * [`CurrentZoomFactor`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomEventArgs_CurrentZoomFactor) – used to get the current zoom factor of the axis.
 * [`CurrentZoomPosition`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomEventArgs_CurrentZoomPosition) – used to get the current zoom position of the axis.
-* [`Cancel`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomDeltaEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomDeltaEventArgs_Cancel) – used to set the value indicating whether the zooming should be canceled.
+* [`Cancel`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.ChartZoomDeltaEventArgs.html#Syncfusion_SfChart_XForms_ChartZoomDeltaEventArgs_Cancel) – used to set the value indicating whether the zooming should be cancelled.

 **ZoomEnd**